AlexanderMattheis/linux-enhancement-scripts/README.md

 # Linux-Enhancement-Scripts
 Are you constantly stressed by your Linux system?
 You are constantly in dispute?
 Then I have something for you, the Linux-Enhancement-Scripts for a better, trustworthy cooperation between humans and machines.
-That scripts should simplify your life and give you more control over your operating system.
+These scripts should simplify your life and give you more control over your operating system.
 Most scripts can be directly executed under Linux without any installation of further software.

 **Hint:** The scripts were written with GNU bash, `version 4.4.20(1)-release (x86_64-pc-linux-gnu)` and designed for Linux Mint 19.1 Tessa and above.